scooternm/week2capstone/README.md

 ![home](images/register.png)

 ## products page
 products page uses bootstrap cards to display all six products.
-Products are accompanied by witty one liners and add to cart buttons.
+Products are accompanied by witty one liners and functional add to cart buttons.
 ![home](images/products.png)

 ## checkout page